How Murray rediscovered his mojo before US Open

 Evans had struggled for form this year before ending a run of seven successive Tour-level defeats by winning his first ATP 500 event in Washington.

-The 33-year-old, who lost his two opening matches in Toronto and Montreal after the Washington triumph, will be seeded 26th in New York.
+The 33-year-old, who lost his two opening matches in Toronto and Cincinnati after the Washington triumph, will be seeded 26th in New York.

 "I'm not stupid, it would be very surprising if I ever get near winning a Grand Slam, but I'm capable of having a very good run in some of them," said Evans.